-- In 2/3's of patients, febrile and non-febrile generalised tonic clonic seizures appear first, several months prior to myoclonic astatic seizures.
+- In 2/3's of patients, febrile and non-febrile generalised tonic-clonic seizures appear first, several months prior to myoclonic atonic seizures.

 Neurological and mental state

-- Normal prior to the onset of seizures.
+- Often have normal development prior to the onset of seizures.

 - Lennox Gastaut Syndrome.

-- Usually normal background particularly at onset of syndrome, with frequent generalised discharges of 2 to 3 Hz spike/polyspike wave.
-With time background may show generalised slowing.
+- Usually normal background particularly at syndrome onset, with frequent generalised discharges of 2 to 4 Hz spike/polyspike wave.
+With time, background may show generalised slowing.

 - Epileptogenic activity increases in sleep.

-- Photic stimulation may trigger generalised spike/wave or myoclonic astatic seizures.
+- Photic stimulation may trigger generalised spike/wave or myoclonic atonic seizures.

-- Non-convulsive status leads to continuous or discontinuous and repetitive 2 to 3 Hz spike/ wave.
+- Non-convulsive status leads to continuous or discontinuous and repetitive 2 to 4 Hz spike/wave.

 - Symptomatic causes need to be excluded.